 The Board has also reviewed and considered sustainability issues in the environment, social and governance aspects driving LMIR Trust's business.
-The Board is pleased to present LMIR Trust's sustainability report ("Sustainability Report") for the financial year ended 31 December 2023 ("FY2023").
-The detailed sustainability report will be issued separately on 3 April 2024 and also available exclusively on LMIR Trust's website.
+The Board is pleased to present LMIR Trust's sustainability report ("Sustainability Report") for FY2024.
+The detailed Sustainability Report will be issued separately on 4 April 2025 and also available exclusively on LMIR Trust's website.

-A summary of the Sustainability Report is set out on page 41 of the Annual Report.
+A summary of the Sustainability Report is set out on page 39 of the Annual Report.